ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 - Prepare the source and target devices
 - Learn what is needed for the supported network topology
-- If bonding is configured, then learn how to work around it
 - Learn how to use the RackWare RMM solution

 ## Limitations
 {: #p-p-migration-bare-metal-limitations}

-1. NIC bonding is not supported in the Windows operating system.
-Before migration, NIC bonding must be unconfigured at hardware and OS levels for any server that has NIC bonding or teaming configured.
-With Linux operating systems, you do not need to make any changes.
-2. Encrypted volumes are not supported.
+1. Encrypted volumes are not supported.
-3. Do not modify the target.
+2. Do not modify the target.
 If anything is modified out of control of RMM after the first migration, it can be wiped out and the result can be unexpected.
-4. The RackWare’s RMM solution handles only the OS, application, and data movement.
+3. The RackWare’s RMM solution handles only the OS, application, and data movement.
 So anything else needs to be set up by you (for example security groups, subnets, and so on).
-5. For Windows, data migration for block and file performance and endurance storage is not supported.
+4. For data migration file performance and endurance storage is not supported.
 Consider that uses third-party tools such as `rsync` for data migration on block and file.
 For Linux it is supported.

 ## Supported operating systems
 {: #p-p-migration-bare-metal-supported-os}